GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 > Currently, you can't onboard virtual machine to SEED.

 ### Remove existing software on your device

-Before onboarding to SEED, you need to remove the following software solutions from your device if applicable:
+Before onboarding to SEED, you need to remove the following software from your device:

+?> **Important** If you are re-onboarding your device to SEED, see [offboard device from SEED](offboard-device/offboard-device-from-seed) to remove the listed software.

-- current MDM software
+- Existing MDM software.
-- Tanium client or any other unified endpoint management and security platform
+- Tanium client or any other unified endpoint management and security platform.
-- Cloudflare WARP or any other software used for privacy and secured connections
+- Cloudflare WARP or any other software used for privacy and secured connections.
 - Defender or any other antivirus solution.

-This section explains how public officers and vendors can remove those software.

 <!-- tabs:start -->